codership/galera/Docs_tommi/python3/source/ssl.rst

 Galera library supports :abbr:`SSL (Secure Sockets Layer)` for the encryption of replication traffic.
-Authentication is not supprtoed.
+Authentication is not supported.
 SSL is a cluster-wide option and must be enabled either on all of the nodes or none at all.

 To use SSL, you must generate a private certificate/key pair